chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 ---

 In the last few months I worked hard to improved the page speed of my website (yeah, the one you're visiting right now :heart_eyes:).
-I improved all my client side code in order to be able to reach a performance score above 90 points on [Lighthouse](https://developers.google.com/web/tools/lighthouse/), the offical Google Chrome tool to measure performance, accessibility, [progressive web apps](/2019/03/03/github-pages-progressive-web-app.html "progressive web app") compliance and more on your web application.
+I improved all my client side code in order to be able to reach a performance score above 90 points on [Lighthouse](https://developers.google.com/web/tools/lighthouse/), the official Google Chrome tool to measure performance, accessibility, [progressive web apps](/2019/03/03/github-pages-progressive-web-app.html "progressive web app") compliance and more on your web application.
 One of the last thing that was contained in the report was a warning about offscreen images, like the one contained in the following screenshot:

 {% include blog-lazy-image.html description="intersection observer offscreen audit" width="1518" height="193" src="/assets/images/posts/intersection-observer-offscreen-audit.jpg" %}